SulmanK/Blog/docs/writing/posts/werewolf_agentbeats.md

 This bridges paper-level benchmarks and the operational needs of a community evaluation platform.

+## Project overview

+This project implements a reproducible Werewolf benchmark on AgentBeats, with a clear separation between evaluator and assessee:

+- **Green agent**: the evaluator.
+It orchestrates multi-game runs, records game traces, and computes metrics.
+- **Purple agent**: the assessee.
+It implements the A2A protocol and makes decisions in the game.
+- **Leaderboard repo**: a GitHub-based, reproducible submission pipeline where results are merged and displayed.

 **A2A protocol (why it matters)**
 A2A is the contract between the benchmark (green agent) and the assessee (purple agent).
 It standardizes how observations are sent and how actions are returned, so any agent can plug into the benchmark without custom glue code.
 Short version: A2A makes agents portable and benchmarks consistent.